TristHas/GOZ/README.md

 # Generic Object ZSL Dataset (GOZ)

 This repository references the dataset described in the paper "On Zero-Shot Learning of generic objects" to be presented at CVPR 2019. [arxiv link]

+In addition to the instructions to download the dataset, it also provides code to:
+ - benchmark the few baseline models evaluated in the final section of the paper
-In addition to the instructions to download the dataset, it also provides code to reproduce the different experiments presented in the paper, as well as code to manipulate the Wordnet hierarchy and Imagenet metadata in order to experiment with different training/test class splits of the Imagenet dataset subject to different constraints.
+ - manipulate the Wordnet hierarchy and Imagenet metadata in order to generate training/test class splits subject to different constraints from the Imagenet  dataset.
+ - reproduce the different experiments presented in the paper

 # About this repository

 This repository is organized into four folders.
 Each folder has its own readme and its own python package requirements (requirements.txt)

-To start experimenting with this dataset, first clone the repo
+To get started, first clone the repo

 ```
 git clone https://github.com/TristHas/GOZ.git